nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - Azure Virtual Machine Scale Sets do not support different VM sizes and configurations within the same scale set
 - ACR Webhooks allow automated deployment updates by triggering an action when a new approved image is pushed to the Azure Container Registry (ACR).
 - Converting unmanaged disks to managed disks allows you to take advantage of Azure's built-in encryption capabilities and management features, which can help enhance the security of data at rest within your virtual machines.
+- .NET 8 LTS is supported on both Windows and Linux platforms (ASP.NET 4.8 runtime stack is only windows)